-Pope Francis Chooses a Benedictine to Lead Lenten Retreat
+Pope Francis Chooses Italian Benedictine to Lead Lenten Retreat

 Born in Prato near Florence, Francesco Gianni (his pre-monastic name) had lived far from the faith before returning to the Church and discovering his vocation in 1992.
 After becoming the abbey prior in 2009, he was elected abbot in December 2015.

-A enthusastic advocate of the Second Vatican Council's emphasis on dialogue and encounter with the world, he is well known as a retreat master and is frequently in Rome.

-In November 2015, he played a significant role in preparing an ecclesial convention held by the Italian bishops’ conference on a “new humanism in Jesus Christ,” which coincided with Pope Francis’ visit to Prato and Florence.
+An enthusastic advocate of the Second Vatican Council's emphasis on dialogue and encounter with the world, he played a significant role in November 2015 in preparing an ecclesial convention held by the Italian bishops’ conference on a “new humanism in Jesus Christ,” which coincided with Pope Francis’ visit to Prato and Florence.

 In an address that attracted considerable attention at the time, the Pope told the conference it was “useless” to seek solutions to ills and problems in the Church through “conservatism and fundamentalism,” or the “restoration of practices and outdated forms that even culturally aren’t able to be meaningful.”
 He also warned against a faith that is “locked in subjectivism.”

-Note: This article has been updated to include comments made in a statement by Father Gianni.